-In a more national industry-specific study using basic computations and survey data, Beena (2007) researches the performance of post-M&A pharmaceutical firms licensed to operate in the Indian emerging markets.
-The study uses a sample of 32 merging firms of which 20 belong to the domestic sector and 38 merged firms of which 20 are domestic.
-The report shows that many merging firms are engaged in multiple mergers.
+In a more national industry-specific study, using basic computations and survey data, Beena (2006) researches the performance of post-M&A pharmaceutical firms licensed to operate in the Indian emerging market.
+The study uses a sample of 32 merging firms, of which 20 belong to the domestic sector, and 38 merged firms, of which 20 are domestic.
+The report shows that many merging firms engaged in multiple mergers.

-Domestic merging with domestic accounted for 64 per cent of the total number of mergers, foreign with foreign constituted 26 per cent.
-Large-sized firms accounted for 60 per cent of the total mergers, medium-sized 38 per cent.
-More than 85 per cent of the mergers in Indian pharmaceutical producers were horizontal type.
-In this survey, Beena reports that cross-border M&A deals account for about 28 per cent and foreign-invested firms show a clear trend of acquisitions and strategic alliances, compared to domestic ones.
+Domestic merging with domestic accounted for 64% total number of mergers, foreign with foreign constituted 26%.
+Large sized firms accounted for 60% of the total mergers, medium sized 38%.
+Most of the mergers in Indian pharmaceutical producers were horizontal type, more than 85%.
+In this survey, Beena reports that cross-border M&A deals account about 28%, and foreign-invested firms show clear trend of acquisitions and strategic alliances, compared to domestic ones.

-The result of this survey indicates that the merging firms, less than 10 per cent of all firms in this industry, their overall performance has been far better than the rest of the Indian pharmaceutical industries.
-The post-merger performance of the undertaking firms has also shown a general improvement compared to their own pre-merger period level.
+The result of this survey indicates that the merging firms', less than 10% of all firms in this industry, overall performance has far better than the rest of the Indian pharmaceutical industries.
+Also, the post-merger performance of undertaking firms has shown a general improvement compared to their own pre-merger period level.

-2.2 The Regional and Vietnamese Literature in Relation to FDI and M&A
+2.2.
+The Regional and Vietnamese Literature in Relation to FDI and M&A

-The M&A markets in Asia have become increasingly important as their share in the worldwide transactions increased from 8.5 per cent in 1995 to 17.7 per cent in 2008.
-The total value of the M&A transactions also increased from 13.3 per cent to 20 per cent during the period (Kummer, 2009).
+The M&A markets in Asia have become increasingly important as its share in the number of worldwide transactions increased from 8.5%, in 1995, to 17.7% in 2008.
+The total value of the M&A transactions also increased from 13.3% to 20.0% during the period (Kummer, 2009).
 The figure per se is adequate to understand the role of M&A in the financial economics literature of the regional economy.

-M&A activities are useful for re-structuring business firms, at least in the era of fast-changing economic conditions and post-crisis consolidation.
-The role of cross-border M&As in the Asian economic re-structuring, presented by Mody and Gegishi (2000) is relevant to our understanding.
+M&A activities are useful for restructuring business firms, at least in the era of fast-changing economic conditions and post-crisis consolidation.
+The role of cross-border mergers and acquisitions in Asian economic restructuring, presented by Mody and Gegishi (2000), is relevant to our understanding.
 In East Asia, Korea and Thailand have been attracting large volumes of M&A activity since 1997.
-The recent M&A activities stem from two distinctive motivations: (i) resolving past problems; and (ii) grasping prospective opportunities.
-Within the developing countries, Latin America has been the largest target region of cross-border M&As, most of which have been through privatization programmes.
-East Asia is the fastest growing target region, growing at an annual average rate of 106 per cent.
-In the world, M&As have been done largely by selling private firms.
+The recent M&A activities stem from two distinctive motivations (i) Resolving past problems; and (ii) Grasping prospective opportunities.
+Within developing countries, Latin America has been the largest target region of cross-border M&A, most of which have been through privatization programs.
+East Asia has the fastest growing target region, growing at an annual average rate of 106%.
+In the world, M&A have been done largely by selling private firms.